uber-go/guide/style.md

 and bugs.

-When applying these guidelines to a codebase, it is recommended that changes are made at a package (or larger) level: application at at a sub-package level violates the above concern by introducing multiple styles into the same code.
+When applying these guidelines to a codebase, it is recommended that changes are made at a package (or larger) level: application at a sub-package level violates the above concern by introducing multiple styles into the same code.

 ### Group Similar Declarations